-Dan Grace: A Legacy of Fun and Caring, August 2016
+Dan Grace: Legacy of Fun & Caring

 Fun-loving and huge-hearted are two words that come to mind when remembering Dan Grace.
 The late husband of CJFS employee Lise Lapidus Grace, Dan was known for his practical jokes, his love of sports, and his deep commitment to justice.
 A former police detective, Dan was hugely caring and generous.
 “Alzhiemer’s Disease robbed Dan of many of those qualities”, Lise shared.